food & drink · music & nightlife ·

 The Drifter

-There are also regular jazz and burlesque performances (though the burlesque errs on the side of risque, so not for the faint of heart!).
-For the most adventurous visitors, you can opt for their fortune cookie surprise.
-For $10, you receive a fortune cookie and the bartenders will craft you whatever drink is listed inside!
+This spot also hosts regular jazz and burlesque performances, and the most adventurous visitors can opt for a fortune cookie surprise.
+For $10, you receive a fortune cookie, and the bartenders will craft you whatever drink is listed inside!

 Where: 676-8 N Orleans St, Chicago, IL